 We welcome responses from K-8 teachers

 This 12-15 minute survey measures teacher opinions regarding implementation of mindfulness, compassion, courage, equity, neuroplasticity, and cultural competence.
-We are at the mid-way point to getting responses needed to validate our survey so that you can include this measure of SEL as you report annual achievement gains.
+Our aim is to validate this survey so that you can include this measure of SEL as you report annual achievement gains.
 Our team of researchers piloted a version of this survey last year in a project to empower teachers — the approach we use follows Peter Senge’s model of Core Learning Teams.
 We help you interpret results and teacher teams decide on areas of need and interest for professional development.

 Any school with over 20 teachers responding and a 80% response rate will receive its individual results — individual teacher data are completely confidential — all data are analyzed in the aggregate.
 Dr. Mason is also available to help you interpret these data.

 Teachers may enter a random drawing to receive Amazon gift cards.
 We will be awarding 1 Grand prize – a $250 Amazon Gift Card – and 10 additional gift cards, valued at $50 each.
 Results are determined by a random number generator.